 Potential Income: APY may vary from 2.5% to as high as 75%21, depending on the coins you stake and the lock-up period.

-Tips for Beginners: Stake stable coins such as Tether (USDT) or USD coin.
-As these are tied to the value of the US dollar, it does not ride with the volatility of other cryptocurrencies, which makes it a relatively low-risk option for beginners.
+Tips for Beginners: Stake stablecoins such as Tether (USDT) or USD coin.
+As these are tied to the value of the US dollar, it does not ride with the volatility of other cryptocurrencies, which makes them a relatively low-risk option for beginners.

 3. Invest in Cooperatives

 Cooperatives are organizations that are created, owned, and controlled by their members to serve a common purpose and improve the welfare of their community.
 Members contribute to the Coop’s capital to fund their activities, and the profits generated are distributed as dividends and patronage refunds.
 Cooperatives are exempted from taxes under the Philippine Cooperative Code, which lets you gain more from your investment.

 - Earn dividends aside from the high-interest rates on deposits.